amlcoftherockies/amlc-handbook/Foundation/community-structure.md

 ### Inner Rings
 The Inner Rings prinicpal is how somomone enters and then continuest to strengthens their bonds within the community.
+These rings are a tool to help define boundaries for our community.

 Examples are:
 • Visitor